The Legend of Heroes: A Tear of Vermillion

-is a 1996 role-playing video game developed by Nihon Falcom.
-It is the fourth game in The Legend of Heroes series, and the second in the Gagharv Trilogy.
+The Legend of Heroes: A Tear of Vermillion, known as in Japan, is a 1996 role-playing video game developed by Nihon Falcom.
+It is the fourth game in The Legend of Heroes series, and the second in the Gagharv trilogy.
 Originally released for the NEC PC-9801 in 1996, it was later released for the PlayStation in 1998 and Windows in 2000.
 A remake was released for the PlayStation Portable in 2005, which was the first North American release of a Legend of Heroes game since Dragon Slayer: The Legend of Heroes for the TurboGrafx-16.
 The North American release dropped the number from the title.

 Plot

-The setting for the fourth Legend of Heroes game and the second in the Gagharv Trilogy takes place in the fictional land of El Phildin, fifty-six years before the events of Moonlight Witch.
+The setting for the fourth Legend of Heroes game and the second in the Gagharv trilogy takes place in the fictional land of El Phildin, fifty-six years before the events of Moonlight Witch.
 The story begins with an insight into the past.
 Avin and Eimelle are orphaned children, ages 10 and 8, respectively, who are living in the city of Cathedral after being taken in by Supreme Priest Esperius.
 Avin is seen bringing milk for the kitten Eimelle snuck into the chapel.
 They both watch it drink to its heart's content.
 Before long, Oracle Ollesia appears.
 The children panic at being caught with the smuggled kitten, but Ollesia doesn't seem too concerned with that, yelling at them to take cover.
 The Cathedral is under attack.

 Lord Bellias and his minions attack the chapel.
 He reveals the reason for his not-so-friendly visit to the Cathedral: he is after Eimelle, whom he calls "Durga's Daughter".
 Bellias is stopped by Supreme Priest Esperius, who buys time for Avin, Eimelle, the kitten, and Ollesia to escape.
 The two men have a conversation regarding Bellias' destiny to lead the Bardus Church and how he became a traitor of the Church.
 The two wizards fight each other, with Esperius easily bested by Bellias' superior magical prowess (and perhaps also due to the fact that he's positively ancient).
 Esperius dies after being attacked with Bellias' rising spell.

 The two kids and Professor Ollesia attempt their escape before being cornered by Bellias and his minions.
 Gawaine, the "Sage of power", appears suddenly to fend off the attack and allow the group to escape.
 They exit the monster cart in front of the building.
 Bellias, however, catches up to them and launches a spell at the cart.
 The kitten becomes frightened after hearing the spell and leaps out of the cart, worrying Eimelle.
 Avin tries to rescue it, but is ambushed by several dark spells.
 Gawaine comes to his rescue, but the two are unable to find an opportunity to get back into the cart.
 Gawaine instructs the paladin in control of the monster cart to break off into two groups.
 Ollesia and Eimelle escape to an unknown place, with Avin left in Gawaine's care.